-8.2 Suspension
+11. Suspension

-The Committee's determination must state the period of suspension and explain why that period has been chosen.
+The Committee's determination must state the period of suspension 10 and explain why that period has been chosen.

-As stated above, the Committee's determination should explain why a lesser or more severe sanction has not been imposed, and should make reference to the principle of proportionality.
+As stated above, the Committee's determination should explain why a less or more severe has not been imposed, and should make reference to the principle of proportionality.

-8.3 Immediate Orders
+12. Immediate Orders

-Where UPC has been found and a sanction of suspension or removal has been imposed, the Committee should make it clear in its determination that it has considered whether or not to make an order for immediate suspension, and should give reasons for its decision on this issue even where it has decided not to impose an immediate suspension.
+Where UPC has been found and a sanction of Conditions or removal has been imposed, the Committee should make it clear in its determination that it has considered whether or not to make an order for immediate suspension, and should give reasons for its decision on this issue.

-The determination should also refer to the submissions of the parties on whether an immediate suspension order is required.
+The determination should make reference to the submissions of the parties on this issue

-8.4 Review Hearings
+13. Review Hearings